Wolfiej-k/s24-eng-assisthub/readme.md

 > | _end | optional | `number` | Ending index of result in sorted order, inclusive

 ##### Response
-Always returns `200` status with array of `Case` documents.
+Always returns `200` status with array of `Case` documents that **the sender is assigned to**.
+Only admin-authorized requests (i.e., admin secret or account with admin privileges) see the entire list.
 Header `"X-Total-Count"` set to total number of documents.
 </details>

 <details>